City Maxixe, Inhambane, Mozambique

 As a volunteer, you will:

--Review baseline research report
+-Review the baseline research report

 Essential Academic Qualifications:

 - Degree in health or social sciences, or a related degree/experience relevant to the field of public health, with specific emphasis on health/nutrition communication, promotion and/or education.
+A degree in social work with nutrition experience is also desirable.

 - Fluency in English required.
 Portuguese highly desirable.
 If a candidate does not have Portuguese, French or Spanish language skills required.